 If you have other questions about your Workforce Australia profile, contact the Digital Services Contact Centre.

 Chapter 4.
-Mutual Obligation Requirements, Job Plans, points and job search
+Job Plans, mutual obligation requirements, points and job search

-This chapter provides information about mutual obligation requirements, Job Plans and the Points Based Activation System (PBAS), commonly referred to as the points requirement, for people in Workforce Australia Online
+This chapter provides information about Job Plans, mutual obligation requirements and the Points Based Activation System for people in Workforce Australia Online.